 Purpose and Summary

 Notable changes in the most recent version include provisions to maintain indoor air quality and correlate to the International Energy Conservation Code (IECC), allow type II commercial kitchen exhaust to be used in energy recovery ventilation systems and require wood-burning residential heaters to be EPA-certified, thus limiting high-particulate emissions.
-Additional changes reinforced safety-based requirements and correlation with the International Building Code (IBC), which include minimum wall thickness for subducts penetrations of shaft enclosures, emergency egress requirements for machinery rooms and the comprehensive rewrite of the refrigeration piping sections including safety-related provisions.
+Additional changes correlate to the International Building Code (IBC) and reinforce safety-based requirements, which include minimum wall thickness for subducts penetrations of shaft enclosures, emergency egress requirements for machinery rooms and the comprehensive rewrite of the refrigeration piping sections, including safety-related provisions.